UCLA Bruins football

-The UCLA Bruins football program represents the University of California, Los Angeles, in college football as members of the Pac-12 Conference at the NCAA Division I Football Bowl Subdivision (FBS) level.
-The Bruins play their home games at the Rose Bowl in Pasadena, California.
+The UCLA Bruins football program represents the University of California, Los Angeles, in college football as members of the Big Ten Conference at the NCAA Division I Football Bowl Subdivision (FBS) level.
+The Bruins play their home games off campus at the Rose Bowl in Pasadena, California.

 The Bruins have enjoyed several periods of success in their history, having been ranked in the top ten of the AP Poll at least once in every decade since the poll began in the 1930s.
 Their first major period of success came in the 1950s, under head coach Red Sanders.
 Sanders led the Bruins to the Coaches' Poll national championship in 1954, three conference championships, and an overall record of 66–19–1 in nine years.
 In the 1980s and 1990s, during the tenure of Terry Donahue, the Bruins compiled a 151–74–8 record, including 13 bowl games and an NCAA record eight straight bowl wins.
-Recent success has evaded them, though, landing them with a 16-19 overall bowl game record.
-The program has produced 28 first round picks in the NFL Draft, 30 consensus All-Americans, and multiple major award winners, including Heisman winner Gary Beban.
+Recent success has evaded them, though, landing them with a 16–19 overall bowl game record.
+The program has produced 28 first round picks in the NFL draft, 30 consensus All-Americans, and multiple major award winners, including Heisman Trophy winner Gary Beban.
 The UCLA Bruins' main rival is the USC Trojans.
-Chip Kelly became head coach in 2018.
-Chip Kelly has compiled a 27-29 record in 5 years as head coach, Although he is 17-8 in the last two years.

-The Bruins were the Pac-12 Conference South Division champions for two years and played Pac-12 Football Championship Games in both 2011 and 2012.
+The Bruins were twice the Pac-12 Conference South Division champions, earning the right to play in Pac-12 Football Championship Games in both 2011 and 2012.
+UCLA and fellow Pac-12 members USC, Oregon, and Washington left for the Big Ten Conference in 2024.

-UCLA, and USC will become the first conference members to ever leave the Pac-12 Conference in 2024 when they leave for the Big Ten Conference.

 History

-Early history (1919–1964)
+Early history (1919–1924)

 The first football team fielded by UCLA took the field in 1919.
 The team was coached by Fred Cozens, and compiled a 2–6 record.
 UCLA did not participate in an athletic conference until 1920, so the 1919 football team played a schedule full of local high schools and other assorted teams.
 Cozens was UCLA's athletics director from 1919 to 1942.
 Harry Trotter took over the young UCLA football program after Cozens stepped down after guiding the Bruins in their first season.
 UCLA began to play in the Southern California Intercollegiate Athletic Conference (SCIAC) in 1920, and competed against Occidental College, California Institute of Technology, University of Redlands, Whittier College, and Pomona College.
 Coach Trotter's two wins were against Redlands and San Diego State, which did not join the SCIAC until 1926.
 Trotter left UCLA with a 2–13–1 record in three seasons (1920–1922).
 James J. Cline took over the Bruins football program as its third head coach in 1923.
 Coach Cline's two wins were against Loyola University and San Diego State.
 Cline was replaced after two seasons and a 2–10–3 record.